Accretion-Driven Turbulence in the Circumgalactic Medium: Abstract

 \section{Abstract}

-Both observations and hydrodynamic simulations suggest that turbulence is ubiquitous in the circumgalactic medium (CGM).
-We study the development and properties of CGM turbulence driven by accretion in halo masses of $10^{10}-10^{13}\msun$ at redshifts $0\leq z\lesssim 2$, thus providing a baseline for additional turbulence driving processes such as galaxy feedback.
-Using analytic considerations and idealized hydrodynamical simulations we demonstrate that in halos with mass up to $\sim10^{12}\msun$, even mild turbulent velocities near the virial radius of $\sigmat(\Rvir)\sim 10\kms$ are enhanced by the accretion process so that turbulent velocities are comparable to the virial velocity at inner CGM radii, with $\sigmat(0.1\Rvir)\approx v_{\rm vir}\sim 100\kms$.
+Simulations suggest that turbulence is ubiquitous in the circumgalactic medium (CGM), though the source and properties of CGM turbulence is uncertain.
+Using analytic considerations and hydrodynamic simulations we study how CGM turbulence is driven by gas accretion, thus providing a baseline for additional turbulence driving processes such as galaxy feedback.
+We demonstrate that in halos with mass $\sim10^{10}-10^{12}\msun$ at $0< z < 2$, accretion amplifies mild turbulent velocities near the virial radius of $\sigmat(\Rvir)\sim10\kms$ to virial velocities at inner CGM radii, $\sigmat(0.1\Rvir)\approx v_{\rm vir}\sim100\kms$.
 Rapid cooling at these inner radii further implies that thermal pressure support is small, and the gas is dominated by the cool and warm ($\sim10^4-10^5\,{\rm K}$) phases.
-Inner CGM energetics are thus dominated by turbulence, with gas density distributions and velocity structure functions similar to those seen in simulations of isothermal supersonic ISM turbulence, rather than those seen in subsonically turbulent stratified media such as the ICM.
-The gas accretion rate in these systems is regulated by the turbulence dissipation rate rather than by the cooling rate as in more massive halos.
-We argue that galaxy feedback is unlikely to qualitatively change our conclusions unless it continuously injects high specific energy material ($\gg v^2_{\rm vir}$) into the CGM.
-Such `turbulence-dominated' CGM can be identified in observations via the predicted wide lognormal ionization distributions and large velocity dispersions in UV absorption spectra, particularly in the inner CGM of $\sim L^\star$ and lower-mass halos.
+Inner CGM energetics in these halos is thus dominated by turbulence, with gas density distributions and velocity structure functions similar to those seen in simulations of \textit{isothermal} supersonic turbulence, rather than those seen in subsonically turbulent stratified media such as the ICM.
+The accretion rate in these systems is regulated by the turbulence dissipation rate, in contrast with being regulated by the cooling rate as in more massive halos.
+We argue that galaxy feedback is unlikely to qualitatively change our conclusions unless it significantly depletes the CGM or continuously injects high specific energy material ($\gg v^2_{\rm vir}$).
+Such `turbulence-dominated' CGM can be identified in observations via the predicted wide lognormal ionization distributions and large velocity dispersions in UV absorption spectra.